The New Eves

 The New Eves are a British folk punk band from Brighton, England.
 The band are currently signed to Transgressive Records.
 The group consists of vocalist/guitarist/violinist Violet Farrer, vocalist/cellist/violinist/ Nina Winder-Lind, vocalist and bassist Kate Mager and drummer/flutist/vocalist Ella Oona Russell.

 History

 The band formed in 2021, in Brighton, England.

 In 2023, the group released their debut single titled "Original Sin".
 The group released their second single "Mother" the same year.
 In 2025, the group announced and released their debut album titled The New Eve Is Rising.
 Upon the album's announcement, the group released the songs "Rivers Run Red" and "The New Eve".
-The album was written entirely in Brighton.
 The album received positive reviews. and was named an "Album of the Week" by The Observer.